saymrwulf/cryptography/notes.md

-2020-04-30T03:35:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography) 2020-05-20T04:25:00 - Late-night bugfix on financial RL environment (cryptography) 2020-05-20T06:04:00 - Quick fix, referencing a known issue from the official repo (cryptography)
+2020-04-30T03:35:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography) 2020-05-20T04:25:00 - Late-night bugfix on financial RL environment (cryptography) 2020-05-20T06:04:00 - Quick fix, referencing a known issue from the official repo (cryptography) 2020-05-20T23:32:00 - Implementing approach from a new paper read last night (cryptography)